What is diabetes?

 The first step that you should take is to talk to a specialist.
-Our experienced physician, Dr. Anu Pani will guide you through your diabetes diagnosis and recommend the right course of treatment based on your medical history.
+Our experienced physician, Dr. Anu Pani will guide you through your diagnosis and recommend the right course of treatment based on your medical history.

 Insulin treatments are required for a type 1 diagnosis, and you must follow a healthy diet and targeted lifestyle modifications to ensure good health.

 If you have type 2 diabetes, you will also need to follow a healthier diet plan and make the necessary lifestyle choices.
 These include quitting smoking, limiting alcohol consumption, and reducing stress.
 Regular exercise will also help to control your weight.
 Careful monitoring of your blood glucose level through a portable device called a glucometer may also be necessary.